hdShang/arxiv-daily/docs/cs-CL/2025-05-27/papers/250520875v3-trans-env-a-framework-for-evaluating-the-linguistic-robustness-of-ll.md

 ---
 layout: default
-title: Trans-EnV: A Framework for Evaluating the Linguistic Robustness of LLMs Against English Varieties
+title: "Trans-EnV: A Framework for Evaluating the Linguistic Robustness of LLMs Against English Varieties"
 ---

 # Trans-EnV: A Framework for Evaluating the Linguistic Robustness of LLMs Against English Varieties